Macron tests positive for COVID-19, European leaders rush for tests

 Macron lives a healthy, active lifestyle, his aides say.
 He exercises regularly and does not smoke.

 France has one of the highest COVID-19 death counts in Western Europe.
-The disease has killed nearly 60,000 people and Macron’s positive test comes just after France replaced a nationwide lockdown with a curfew, even as new cases show signs of ticking higher once again.
+The disease has killed nearly 60,000 people and Macron’s positive test comes just after France replaced a nationwide lockdown with an overnight curfew, even as new cases show signs of ticking higher once again.

-Elysee Palace officials said Macron and his team were trying to assess where he could have contracted the virus.

-Government spokesman Gabriel Attal said Macron detected the first symptoms late on Wednesday.
+Government spokesman Gabriel Attal said Macron detected the first symptoms late on Wednesday, hours after chairing a cabinet meeting.

-Two days earlier, the president had also held a four-hour debate with members of a citizens’ climate convention.
-Macron wore a face mask throughout the event attended by several dozen people.

 Prime Minister Jean Castex will also self-isolate after coming into contact with Macron over the last few days, although he has tested negative, his office said.